 Figure 1 shows a schematic of the fuel system.
-Fuel is drawn from the fuel tank through a manual shut-off valve, a primary fuel filter or a fuel filter/water separator (optional) before it enters the fuel pump.
-If the vehicle is equipped with the optional "Davco Fuel Pro 382", it is designed to be the only fuel filter in the system, no secondary fuel filter is necessary.
+Fuel is drawn from the fuel tank through a manual shut-off valve, a primary fuel filter (fuel-filter/water-separator) before it enters the MCM and the fuel pump.
+If the vehicle is equipped with the optional "Davco Fuel Pro 382", this one replaces the primary fuel filter.
 Leaving the pump under pressure, the fuel flows through a secondary fuel filter and a shut-off valve, then to the cylinder head.
 The fuel reaches the injectors in the cylinder head through passages within the head.
 Excess fuel exits at the rear of the head just above the inlet, through a restrictive return fitting which maintains fuel pressure in the system.
 Finally, the fuel flows through the check valve and the fuel cooler before it returns to the fuel tank.
 One preheater is available: 104 000 BTU.
 If the vehicle is equipped with the 104 000 BTU preheater, the fuel is drawn from the fuel tank through the fuel filter to the preheater.
 Excess fuel returns to the fuel tank.